Just like people, chickens prefer to have some personal space.

 Bantams need the least space in the coop – they will need 2 square feet of coop space each.

 As we mentioned before they like to fly up so higher perches will keep them very happy.
 Roosts for bantams should allow roughly six inches of room for each chicken.
 Some do not like to sit next to each other so a bit more space is always better.

-Standard sized chickens can vary a bit with space requirements depending on the exact breed.
+Space requirements for standard sized chickens can vary depending on the exact breed.